chels86183/CS-330/Intro to C++.md

 # Programming Language Project
-for CS 330: Structure and Organization of Programming Language
+for CS 330: Structure and Organization of Programming Language assignment 1

 ## The History behind C++